-ACT for America is 750,000 members strong, but we need to continue to grow in ways other than just chapter meetings and on social media.
+ACT for America is over one million members strong, but we need to continue to grow in ways other than just group meetings and on social media.
 Tabling is an easy and fun way to reach new people who share our stances on national security.

-- A. Materials Needed
+A. Materials Needed

 - a.
 Clipboards

 - b.
 Pens

 - c.
 Petitions

 - d.
 Voter registration forms

 - e.
-Sign-up sheets for your chapter
+Sign-up sheets for your group

 - f.
 Duct tape

 - g.
 Table

-- i.
+- h.
 An alternative to setting up a table is walking around an event with clipboards

-- h.
+- i.
 Poster (e.g. Voter Registration, Open Eyes Save Lives)

-- i.
+- j.
 Fold up chairs (optional)